MooersLab/latex-emacs/README.md

 ```

 The **--init-directory** flag has been available as of January 2022 with Emacs version 29.0.5.
-This flag negates the need for the package chemacs2 and its slighly more complex setup.
+This flag negates the need for the package chemacs2 and its slightly more complex setup.

 I made a second variant of the above alias for debugging: